4th Year Weekly Grinds

 Q: How do I access my online grinds classes?

-A: Students enrolled on the course will receive an email from us containing their unique login details and link to access their chosen subjects through our online student platform, Moodle.
-Login credentials will be sent in advance of the course start date.
+A: Students enrolled on the course will receive an email from us containing their unique login details and links to access their chosen subjects.
+Login credentials will be sent in advance of course start date.
 Only those details sent to you will enable you to successfully access classes online.

-Q: How are the online classes hosted?
+Q: How are the online grinds hosted?

 A: All online classes are hosted live on Microsoft Teams.
 The links to the weekly classes are accessed via Moodle.
 Students must sign into both Moodle and MS Teams with the @instituteofeducation.ie login credentials sent to the student.